wilenius/termipankki-embed/readme.md

-=== Wiki Embed ===
+=== Tieteen termipankki embed code ===
-Contributors: enej, ejackisch, devindra, ctlt-dev, ubcdev
+Contributors: enej, ejackisch, devindra, ctlt-dev, ubcdev, wilenius
 Tags: mediawiki, wiki, wiki-embed, embed, content framework, wiki inc, Requires at least: 3.0
 Tested up to: 3.3
 Stable tag: 1.4.7

-Wiki Embed lets you embed mediawiki pages in to your site, sites like Wikipedia
+Tieteen termipankki embed code lets you embed pages from the Tieteen termipankki (https://tieteentermipankki.fi/wiki/Termipankki:Etusivu) in to your site.

+It is based on the wiki-embed plugin, a generic plugin that lets you embed mediawiki pages on Wordpress sites.

+As it stands, the plugin has only been tested with the Antropologia namespace, but should work with little modifications for other namespaces as well.

 == Description ==